logzio/logz-docs/_source/logzio_collections/_tracing-sources/jaeger_collector.md

 Logz.io's trace exporter for Jaeger allows you to ship distributed traces to Logz.io from different APM (Application Performance Management/Monitoring) agents, including Zipkin.

-This topic explains how to install the Logz.io Jaeger Collector. <br> For an overview of the process to send traces to Logz.io, see <a href="/user-guide/distributed-tracing/getting-started-tracing" target ="_blank"> Getting started with Logz.io Distributed Tracing</a>.
+This topic explains how to install the Logz.io Jaeger Collector.

+For an overview of the process to send traces to Logz.io, see [Getting started with Logz.io Distributed Tracing](/user-guide/distributed-tracing/getting-started-tracing").

-We recommend that you use the OpenTelemetry collector to gather trace transaction data from your system. <br> See _<a href ="/shipping/tracing-sources/opentelemetry" target="_blank">Ship traces with OpenTelemetry </a>_ for the procedure to configure and deploy the OpenTelemetry collector.
+We recommend that you use the OpenTelemetry collector to gather trace transaction data from your system.
+See [_Ship traces with OpenTelemetry_](/shipping/tracing-sources/opentelemetry) for the procedure to configure and deploy the OpenTelemetry collector.
 You may consider using the Jaeger Collector as a secondary option, if you experience issues with the OpenTelemetry Collector.

 #### Deploy Jaeger Collector with Logz.io Exporter